madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 For example, `[true, uint64(0)]` and `[uint64(1), false]` produced the same operation hash.

 Starting at hardfork 2, transactions must use version 1.
 Version-1 hashing prefixes boolean, signed 64-bit integer, and unsigned 64-bit integer variants with distinct type tags.
+A variant outside the accepted JSON value model is prefixed with `variant<>` before its opaque VNX encoding.
+This domain prefix prevents an unsupported encoding from colliding with an accepted encoding; it does not validate or reject the value.
 The version is propagated recursively through arrays and objects and into operation and deployment hashes.
 Transactions below the activation height must use version 0, which preserves all historical transaction IDs.

 Wallets select the transaction version for the next block height.
 A version-0 transaction that has not been included before activation is no longer eligible for inclusion after hardfork 2.